haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

      Breaking Your Oath
 A paladin tries to hold to the highest standards of conduct, but even the most virtuous paladin is fallible.
 Sometimes the right path proves too demanding, sometimes a situation calls for the lesser of two evils, and sometimes the heat of emotion causes a paladin to transgress his or her oath.
 A paladin who has broken a vow typically seeks absolution from a cleric who shares his or her faith or from another paladin of the same order.
 The paladin might spend an all- night vigil in prayer as a sign of penitence, or undertake a fast
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 33

 or similar act of self-denial.
 After a rite of confession and forgiveness, the paladin starts fresh.
 If a paladin willfully violates his or her oath and shows no sign of repentance, the consequences can be more serious.
 At the GM’s discretion, an impenitent paladin might be forced to abandon this class and adopt another.
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 34

 Ranger Class Features
 As a ranger, you gain the following class features.